The role and responsibilities of a Sponsor

 There are some protections which the sponsor regime does not offer:

-• the sponsor role is not a retained role as a sponsor is required only in certain circumstances (typically in relation to a transaction)
+• the sponsor role is not a retained role as a sponsor.
+It is required only in certain circumstances (typically in relation to a specific transaction).
+Sponsors therefore do not provide ongoing guidance or support in relation to listed issuers

-• although the sponsor provides us with an assurance that the directors understand their responsibilities and obligations under the Listing Obligations, the sponsor is not accountable for the ongoing actions of the directors or the issuer’s management
+• although the sponsor provides us with an assurance that the directors understand their responsibilities and obligations under the listing rules, disclosure requirements and transparency rules, the sponsor is not accountable for the ongoing actions of the directors or the issuer’s management

-• Although the sponsor provides us with an assurance that the directors have established procedures which enable the company to comply with the Listing Obligations on an ongoing basis, this assurance is given to us at a point in time and the sponsor cannot guarantee the procedures will be operated effectively by the company going forward
+• although the sponsor provides us with an assurance that the directors have established procedures which enable the company to comply with the listing rules, the disclosure requirements and transparency rules on an ongoing basis, this assurance is given to us at a point in time and the sponsor cannot guarantee the procedures will be operated effectively by the company going forward

 Where a company applies for listing for the first time, the company’s sponsor confirms to us in writing that the company satisfies the relevant eligibility criteria.
 We will also perform an eligibility review.